MediaComem/comem-archidep/ex/fibscale-deployment.md

-# Scale a web application with nginx as a load balancer
+# Horizontally scale a web application with nginx as a load balancer

 The goal of this exercise is to show how a web application can be [scaled][scaling] to handle a growing amount of work by using Systemd unit